Coru89/coreykeller.ca/src/content/pages/services/ecommerce.md

 permalink: "/services/ecommerce/index.html"
 layout: layouts/page.njk
 headerSummary: "<p>E-commerce is booming like never before and it's more important that ever to distinguish your digital market place.
-Tway specializes in e-commerce solutions for small and mid-size businesses.
+Corey Keller specializes in e-commerce solutions for small and mid-size businesses.
 Our ecommerce portals will improve your digital prescense and help boost sales.</p>"
 metaDesc: E-commerce solutions